Is It Legal To Send A Fake Text Message To Scare Someone

 Responding to these messages, even to request the sender to stop, is not advisable.

-Unwanted text messages can also be illegal
+Unwanted Text Messages can also be illegal

 Under federal law, individuals have the right to assert legal claims against the sender.